Generating series of a new class of orthogonal Shimura varieties: Construction of Green currents and Chern forms

+This implies that $ \eta_3(x',\tau; g, h)$ is a Green current of $G(F)(D_x\times G_x(\AAA_f)gK/K)$ in $D\times G(\AAA_f)/K$.
 To get the Chern form we apply $dd^c$ locally and glue all the local forms using again \cite{SABK}, Theorem 4, page $50$.
-We can do that as the partial sums $F_1(x', \tau)$ and $F_2(x', \tau)$ defined in the proof of Proposition \ref{conv} converge to smooth forms.
-Then $\eta_3$ has the Chern form:
+This is possible due to the discussion at the end of the proof of Proposition \ref{conv} in Section \ref{conv_eta}.